Luzifer/twitch-bot/README.md

 ## Configuration

-Please see the [Wiki](https://github.com/Luzifer/twitch-bot/wiki) for documentation of the configuration file.
+Please refer to the [Documentation](https://luzifer.github.io/twitch-bot/) how to setup and configure the bot.

 ```console
 # twitch-bot --help